ashley-perez/CMPM121HW2/README.md

 1. Spotlight - attached to the helicopter
 2. Point light - attached to a wall lamp
 3. Emissive light - glowing cat on desk (kinda like a nightlight)
-4. Directional light - adding some lighting to the scene in general
+4. Area light - green ambient lighting on the desk

-Lighting Transition:
+Day/Night Cycle

-Still a WIP
+2D Texture Particle System: Fog